 In some languages, phrases that modify a noun can be used with the noun for two different purposes.
 They can either (1) distinguish the noun from other similar items, or (2) they can give more information about the noun.
 That information could be new to the reader, or a reminder about something the reader might already know.
 Other languages use modifying phrases with a noun only for distinguishing the noun from other similar things.
-When people who speak these languages hear a modifying This page answers the question: When a phrase is used with a noun, what is the difference between phrases that distinguish the noun from others and phrases that simply inform or remind?
+When people who speak these languages hear a modifying phrase along with a noun, they assume that its function is to distinguish one item from another similar item.

+This page answers the question: When a phrase is used with a noun, what is the difference between phrases that distinguish the noun from others and phrases that simply inform or remind?